 Winter roads in Rocky Mountain National Park open first to bikers in April before opening to cars for the season.
 You can have Old Fall River road (dirt), and Trail Ridge Road (paved) all to yourself in the spring!

 Although all 4WD roads are open to bikes, not all hiking trails allow bikes.
 Locals favorite multi-use trails for mountain biking are:

 Estes Park Mountain Shop has bike rentals and repair, and knowledgeable staff who bike the trails every chance they get.
 They can help you find routes to match your ability and desire.

 For a road bike trip of a lifetime, plan to take part in the Bicycle Tour of Colorado each June.
-2014 Tour starts and ends in Gunnison and goes through Ouray, Durango, and Pagosa Springs.
+2016 Tour starts and ends in Montrose and goes through Ouray, Durango, and Telluride.
 Limited to 1500 riders.
 This is a 7 day, fully supported bicycle tour in the spectacular Colorado Rocky Mountains.